CheeGuang/Velocity/README.md

 Raeanne is responsible for the implementation of the design created by the UI/UX Designer into a functioning website.
 (As stated above)

-The course of development includes running through positive and negative test scenarios to ensure that the website runs as intended, and optimisation of codes ensuring tha the website loads quickly and operates effectively on multiple devices.

 Other responsiblities includes the documentation of her codes and design in readMe.md.

+**Workscope**

+- Development of the UI of all website pages, ensuring that the design are according to the prototype illustrated in Figma

+- Managing of team member's UI feedback which includes modification of codes to ensure design standardization.

+- Identifying data required and translating into information for display on forms etc.

+- Create (Adobe illustrator) and implemented customised Lotties in addition to incoporating preset Lotties to enhance visual cues.

+- Running through positive and negative test scenarios to ensure that the website runs as intended, and optimisation of codes ensuring that the website loads quickly and operates effectively on multiple devices.

 **Skillset**:

 - Javascript
 - HTML
 - CSS
+- Adobe Illustrator

 ## Design Process